decentraland/documentation/content/creator/wearables/linked-wearables.md

 ## Getting started - DAO Proposal

-The **first step** to registering your NFTs as Linked Wearables is to be admitted by the DAO as an enabled _Third Party_ _(the original creator of the external NFT)_ by submitting a proposal using the template in the new category “Linked Wearables Registry”.
+The **first step** to registering your NFTs as Linked Wearables is to be admitted by the DAO as an enabled _Third Party_ _(the original creator of the external NFT)_ by submitting a proposal using the template in the new category [Linked Wearables Registry](https://governance.decentraland.org/submit/linked-wearables/).

 Third Parties will need to share details about their project, collection, and define the managers that will later upload the 3D models of their NFTs in the [Builder](https://builder.decentraland.org/).